J-Hermant/J-Hermant.github.io/resume.md

 INRIA Sud-ouest, IMB, University of Bordeaux.

 ### Community
-- Reviewer for International Conference on Learning Representations (ICLR 2026), International Conference on Machine Learning (ICML 2026), Annals of Operations Research (ANOR) and Journal of Optimization Theory and Application (JOTA)
+- Reviewer for Neural Information Processing Systems 2026, International Conference on Machine Learning 2026 (Awarded Gold Reviewer,at least top 25%), International Conference on Learning Representations 2026, Annals of Operations Research and Journal of Optimization Theory and Application

 ### Language